"Yeah, we’re playing those mind games forever,

 #3302), and it evolved into this series, which has proved to be a grand

 Enough said about me.
-I want to give a brief opinion of the three epics
+I want to give a brief opinion of

-cheap port calls – Port Popov, Gilbey’s, Gordon’s –
+all the appropriate cheap port calls – Port Popov, Gilbey’s, Gordon’s –

 you know, the good water ports from Eastern limestone continental foundations.
-By the end

-follow the narrative at a halfway intelligent level.
+forth, to follow the narrative at a halfway intelligent level.

-This is a rich imaginative readers’ world that you have to experience
+This is a rich imaginative readers’ world that you have

-last few novels it seemed that the War of 1812 was going on much longer
+the last few novels it seemed that the War of 1812 was going on much longer

 than the real war did, but after all, this is from a British perspective.